MrSerg1/full-stack-open-st/Part0/Ejercicio04.md

     server -->>browser: the data in a json file deactivate server

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server.